 Sir Richard Branson's Virgin Galactic edges to goal of launching space tourism

-An aircraft serves as a launch platform, carrying the spacecraft to an altitude of 50,000 feet before releasing it, at which point a one-minute rocket engine burn boosts it to three-and-a-half times the speed of sound and an altitude upwards of 60 miles, in a ballistic trajectory out of the Earth’s atmosphere.
+A purpose-built aircraft serves as a launch platform, carrying the spacecraft to an altitude of 50,000 feet before releasing it, at which point a rocket engine burn boosts it to three-and-a-half times the speed of sound and an altitude upwards of 60 miles, in a ballistic trajectory out of the Earth’s atmosphere.

 Several minutes of suborbital flight will give space tourists the opportunity to leave their seats and experience weightlessness, as well as revel in the sensational views of Earth and infinity though twelve large circular cabin windows.
-Then, seated and strapped-in safely once more, they will feel the heavy burden of gravity as the spaceship decelerates down through the atmosphere and glides to a landing.
+Then, once more seated and strapped-in safely, they will feel the heavy burden of gravity as the spaceship decelerates down through the atmosphere and glides to a landing.

 Branson and his team have been steadily putting in place the infrastructure required to turn space tourism into a sustainable commercial proposition, and are diligently negotiating the path to full certification.
-A substantial boost to funding has come from Abu Dhabi investment group Aabar.
-Following the tragic accident that claimed the life of test pilot Mike Alsbury and destroyed the VSS Enterprise in October 2014, flight testing resumed with a replacement space vehicle, VSS Unity, which performed its first glide-tests in December 2016 and made its first powered flight in April 2018.
+A substantial boost to funding came from Abu Dhabi investment group, Aabar.
+In October 2014, a tragic accident claimed the life of test pilot Mike Alsbury and destroyed the VSS Enterprise.
+Flight-testing resumed with a replacement space vehicle, VSS Unity, which performed its first glide-tests in December 2016 and made its first powered flight in April 2018.

-We’ll be bringing you news of Virgin Galactic’s progress as further milestones are reached.
+We’ll be bringing you news of Virgin Galactic’s further progress as key milestones are reached.